Shahid0120/Shahid0120.github.io/_posts/2024-05-15-Overview-of-staticial-theory-learning.md

   - Statistics
 author_profile: True
 ---
+# Overview
  I'v been currently learning about staticial learning theory to gain a mathematical udnertsanding of machine learning.
 So today the first part of a few psot focusing in undertsanding statistical learning theory.
 This first post is based on 'Complete Statistical Theory of Learning (Vladimir Vapnik) | MIT Deep Learning Series'.
 Lets get into it!

 # Why do we care about statistical learning theory?

 Statistical learnign theory predates today machie learing algorithsm.
-Originally originated from Russia in the 1960's, the key goals was to understanding formualting 'learning' through data.
+Originating from Russia in the 1960's, the key goals was to formualting 'learning' through data.
 Machine learing algorithm take example training data then it infers 'general ruels' which can both answer a its label and over time after many samples can generalised to unseen examples known as inductive reasoning/inferences.

 This domain of study lead to the now famous algorithsm known as Support Vector Machines which is now a staple of patter recognition.To enable this learning process statistician devleoped a framework to formuale this process; regression, classification, clustering.